giantswarm/gitops-template/docs/add_cluster_crs.md

 1. Repeat the same steps for node pools.

-## (optional) Create versioned base
+## Create versioned base (optional)

-**IMPORTANT**, versioned bases use a base and overlay it with a specific API version, and if needed, a configuration.
+**IMPORTANT**, versioned bases use a shared template base and overlay it with a specific CAPI API version, and if needed, a configuration.
+They provide a ready definition of a CAPI cluster that can be later used to create cluster instances.

 1. Export provider' name and API version of cluster and node pools resources you are about to create, for example `aws` and `v1alpha3`: